interplaynetary/social-realization-module/notes/improve.md

 # Fronted
-- Add log in (with API key)/log out
 - Show in the top right corner the currently logged in player Name / ID.
 - Display the current phase for self and other.
 - Create a dropdown input element for IDs by searching through org registery.